The friendly Hotel West in Patreksfjörður Village in the Westfjords of Iceland

 Inside Heimsendi restaurant

-What I especially noticed is the beautiful big wall-size painting of Patreksfjörður town, which you can see in the photo above.
+What I especially noticed is the beautiful, big wall-sized painting of Patreksfjörður town, which you can see in the photo above.
 Very colourful.

 I looked at the restaurant menu and saw that Heimsendi offers a wide selection of food, so everybody should find something to their liking.
-Heimsendi offers a wide variety of fresh seafood, of course, as the main industry in Patreksfjörður is fishing.
+Heimsendi provides a wide variety of fresh seafood, of course, since fishing is the primary industry in Patreksfjörður.

-They have an excellent selection of meat as well, and the premium meat comes straight from a local farm in Barðaströnd in the vicinity - so everything is local, fresh and first-class, which speaks for itself, I think.
+They have an excellent selection of meat as well, and the premium beef comes straight from a local farm in Barðaströnd in the vicinity - so everything is local, fresh, and first-class, which speaks for itself, I think.

 And on the menu was deep-fried SKYR, which is an Icelandic speciality.